joesb/helios360/content/handbook/delivery/heuristics/index.md

 ---
 title: Heuristics for better project delivery leadership
-description: Fast and frugal rules of thumb to help project delivery start out on the right track and stay there
+description: Fast and frugal rules of thumb to help projects start out on the right track and stay there
 layout: page.njk
 jumbotron: |
   Delivery is complex and fraught with ways for things to go wrong.

   Here are a set of heuristics for Chief Delivery Officers and delivery principals — fast and frugal rules of thumb — learnt from 20+ years of experience, reading, and researching to simplify complex things, and help service and project delivery start out on the right track and stay there.{.smaller}
-date: 2025-03-20T15:29:06Z
+date: 2025-08-19T16:23:06Z
 tags:
   - '#handbookDelivery'
   - '#handbookPromotedHP'